 Roanoke Valley Greenway | Roanoke County & Salem

 20. The Hanging Rock Battlefield Trail is a narrow, interpretive greenway trail that includes historical context for the Battle of Hanging Rock.
 Perhaps you’ll bike one way and then take your time to read on the way back.
 If you're looking for more of a challenge, take the Hanging Rock Battlefield Trail north to the Hinchee Trail, which eventually connects to the network of trails at Carvins Cove.

 >> Don't Miss: Parkway Brewing Company

 It's easy to get on the trails, and it's just as easy to rent bikes in Virginia's Blue Ridge!
-Roanoke Mountain Adventures and UnderDog Bikes are great resources to get you on your way to a two-wheeled adventure and can provide expertise on nearby trail systems.
+Roanoke Mountain Adventures is a great resource to get you on your way to a two-wheeled adventure and can provide expertise on nearby trail systems.